-On discovering several insect fossils, a group of Chinese palaeontologists, with Jun-Jie Gu and Professor Dong Ren from the Capital Normal University in Beijing, contacted Dr Fernando Montealegre-Zapata and Professor Daniel Robert, both experts in the biomechanics of singing and hearing in insects, in Bristol’s School of Biological Sciences.
-The group also teamed up with Dr Michael Engel of the University of Kansas, USA, a leading expert on insect evolution.
+On discovering several insect fossils, a group of Chinese paleontologists, with Jun-Jie Gu and Professor Dong Ren from the Capital Normal University in Beijing, contacted Dr. Fernando Montealegre-Zapata and Professor Daniel Robert, both experts in the biomechanics of singing and hearing in insects, in Bristol’s School of Biological Sciences.
+The group also teamed up with Dr. Michael Engel of the University of Kansas, USA, a leading expert on insect evolution.

 The Chinese researchers provided an exceptionally detailed bushcricket fossil from the Mid Jurassic period.
 The specimen had such well-preserved wing features that the details of its stridulating organs were clearly visible under an optical microscope.
 Such information has never been obtained before from insect fossils.
 It was identified as a new fossil species and named Archaboilus musicus by the Beijing-Kansas team.

-The research, published today in PNAS, implies that the acoustic environment was already quite busy 165 million years ago with many animals (such as amphibians and other arthropods) singing at the same time, possibly chorusing, within the additional background noise produced by waterfalls, streams and wind.
+The research, published on February 6 in PNAS, implies that the acoustic environment was already quite busy 165 million years ago with many animals (such as amphibians and other arthropods) singing at the same time, possibly chorusing, within the additional background noise produced by waterfalls, streams and wind.

 This paleobioacoustical analysis also provides a unique insight into the ecology of an extinct insect.